 Hi, my name is Irina and I’m recovering from burnout (group: Hi Irina!).

-Burnout made me think: “My tech career was a good run, had some fun times, did some cool stuff, too bad it has to come to an end”.
+Burnout made me think: “My engineering career was a good run, I had some fun times, did some cool stuff, met some amazing people.
+Too bad it has to come to an end”.
 I was convinced my only choice was to start another career from scratch.

 I didn’t realize the extent of my burnout until months after I quit my job.